South Dakota

 Professional Services

 South Dakota courts have also allowed for economic damages in cases of professional negligence even where there is no privity between the parties.
-Mid-W. Elec., Inc. v.
+See Mid-W. Elec., Inc. v.
 DeWild Grant Reckert & Assocs.
 Co., 500 N.W.2d 250, 254 (S.D.
-1993) (“We … recognize that in South Dakota a cause of action exists for economic damage for professional negligence beyond the strictures of privity of contract.”).
+1993) (“We…recognize that in South Dakota a cause of action exists for economic damage for professional negligence beyond the strictures of privity of contract.”).
 In such cases the court applies a foreseeability test.
-Id.
-The Supreme Court also declined to extend any part of the doctrine to “professional services,” Kreisers Inc. v.
+See id.
+The South Dakota Supreme Court also declined to extend any part of the doctrine to “professional services.”
+Kreisers Inc. v.
 First Dakota Title Ltd. P’ship, 852 N.W.2d 413, 421 (S.D.
 2014).

 Strict Interpretation of Contract